MANSFIELD, Ohio — Editor's note: Video in the player above was originally published on Halloween 2017.

 What’s not to love?

-Franklin Castle was investigated for the first time ever on TV during the show Paranormal Lockdown last year.
+Franklin Castle was investigated for the first time ever on TV during the show Paranormal Lockdown back in 2016.

-The Bissman Building is currently 130 years old and is still full of life… Or perhaps we should say “afterlife."
+The Bissman Building is more than 130 years old and is still full of life… Or perhaps we should say “afterlife."
 The building is also known for its beauty and lure of being one of the most haunted buildings in North Central Ohio.

 It is situated in downtown Mansfield and offers public and private investigations.
 Years ago, it was featured on SyFy's Ghost Hunters.